-B. Affordable Housing and Sustainable Communities Benefits Calculator
+C. Affordable Housing and Sustainable Communities Benefits Calculator

-To further show the benefits of the ATP funding, Commission staff will utilize the analysis provided by the Affordable Housing and Sustainable Communities Benefits Calculator.
+To further show the benefits of the ATP funding, Commission staff will utilize the analysis provided by the Affordable Housing and Sustainable Communities

+Benefits Calculator.
 This tool estimates outputs such as vehicle miles traveled, air pollution, and greenhouse gas reductions for new facilities and bike shares.
-Successful applicants, including those with MPO-selected projects, must submit the relevant data to Commission and Caltrans within six months of programming.
+Successful applicants, including those with MPO-selected projects, must submit the relevant data to Commission and Caltrans staff by the deadline established by Commission staff.